The GDPR Plan:

 - Other deliverables

-These deliverables represent the guidelines needed to address the GDPR, as well as the documentation needed for internal audits, as well as for demonstrating compliance should there be a breach and the SA and/or legal and judicial agencies conduct their own audits.
+These deliverables represent the guidelines needed to address the GDPR, as well as the documentation necessary for internal audits, as well as for demonstrating compliance should there be a breach, and the SA and legal and judicial agencies conduct their audits.

 Jorge Romero-Lozano, Dipl.
 Ing, LEED AP, PMP is a consultant working worldwide in the fields of project and program management for diverse industries, including data security, risk management, change and configuration management, and strategy planning.